zeljkoobrenovic/grounded-architecture/_posts/2022-06-20-preparing-for-ai.markdown

 * It encourages **transparency of intent**, which is essential for trust between human and AI.
 * It supports **adaptive delegation**: humans and AI take initiative based on mutual clarity of goals and responsibilities.
-* It prepares organizations to move from controlling AI to **collaborating with AI**—a key shift in grounded architectural thinking.
+* It prepares organizations to move from controlling AI to **collaborating with AI**.

 ### Practical Takeaway